Freeke van de Voort

 Heidelberg Institute for Theoretical Studies

 Hi.
 My name is Freeke, but it is not pronounced the way you think it is.
-I finished my PhD this year at Leiden Observatory
+I finished my PhD in 2012 at Leiden Observatory

 in The Netherlands, where I was working with Joop Schaye